pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   name.
 See :ref:`pywbemcli class invokemethod --help` for details.
-* **references** to get the class level reference classes or classnames for a class defined as an input argument in the default namespace or the namespace defined with this subcommand display in the defined format.
+* **references** to get the class level reference classes or classnames for a class defined as an input argument in the default namespace or the namespace defined with this subcommand displayed in the defined format.
 This subcommand can display the class in several formats including MOF, XML, and REPR..
 This returns the class level references but not the instance references.
 The :ref:`Instance subcommand group` includes a corresponding instance references operation::

     $pywbemcli --mock-server mockassoc class references TST_Person --name-only

     //FakedUrl/root/cimv2:TST_Lineage
     //FakedUrl/root/cimv2:TST_MemberOfFamilyCollection